 The graphics card information, such as type, vendor and driver name, version and graphics API;

 Current screen resolution;

 A checksum of all the data that gets sent to verify that it did transmit correctly; and

 App ID of the game installed.

-Developer Software information: When you use the Unity Software to develop games and apps, we will collect IP address, operating system, user name, host name, hardware ID, serial number, Unity ID, organization ID and project ID during your first use of the software.
-When you use Unity Software, the software may automatically make Internet connections to check for updates, validate your license keys, and provide us with aggregated usage statistics.
-We may employ third party analytics services to collect and analyze Developers’ use of the Unity Software.
+Developer Software information: When you use Unity Software to develop games and apps, we will collect IP address, operating system, username, hostname, hardware ID, serial number, Unity ID, organization ID, and project ID during your first use of the Software.
+When you use Unity Software, it may automatically make Internet connections to check for updates, validate your license keys, and provide us with aggregated usage statistics.
+We may employ third-party analytics services to collect and analyze Developers’ use of the Unity Software.

 Cookies and choices concerning Unity Ads: